 Frequency band 15.4-15.5 GHz:

+See Draft New Report M.[UAS-BANDS-NEW-ALLOC-15.4-15.5 GHz]

 Compatibility studies between AM(R)S and RLS (see WRC-12 AI 1.21)

 Studies in the band 15.4-15.5 GHz showed that compatibility of UACS with Radiolocation service receivers would be feasible at separation distances exceeding 400 km but airborne radars would cause interference to UAS airborne receivers at line-of-sight distances over 827 km.
-Thus sharing the band 15.4-15.5 GHz between UAS and radiolocation radars would be unfeasible (see Report ITU-R M.[UAS-BANDS-NEW-ALLOC]).
+Thus sharing the band 15.4-15.5 GHz between UAS and radiolocation radars would be unfeasible.
+However, the new Radiolocation Service allocation is under consideration under WRC-12 A.I.
+1.21 and a segmentation of the band by CEPT can be considered.

 Compatibility studies between AM(R)S and FSS

-[TBD]
+In 15.4-15.43 GHz, No. 5.511D allowed FSS systems for which complete information for advance publication has been received by the Bureau by 21 November 1997 to operate.
+However, there were no satellite networks filled before this date.

+In 14.43-15.5, no satellite networks have been brought into use, and it may be concluded that this band is not intended to be use by FSS.

 Compatibility studies between AM(R)S and ARNS

 Studies conducted in the band 15.4-15.5 GHz show that a separation distance exceeding that of line-of-sight (more than 903 km) is required to provide protection of ARNS systems from interference caused by UAS airborne transmitters.
 The band sharing would require application of frequency-geographical planning that could be rather difficult for implementation due to a large number of UAS systems envisioned to operate in non-segregated airspace.
+A mechanism that requires to obtain the coordination agreement from the neighboring administrations within a certain distance (903 km) may be put in force.

 Compatibility studies between AM(R)S and radioastronomy service in the adjacent frequency band (15.35-15.4 GHz)

-Studies conducted show that compatibility of UAS airborne transmitters operating in the band 15.4-15.5 GHz and RAS station receivers operating in the adjacent band 15.35-15.4 GHz could be unfeasible within line-of-sight distances (464 km) in any azimuth of maximum RAS transmitter antenna pattern.
+Studies using a static protection criteria of -202dBW for the RAS station (See Recommendation ITU-R RA.769) show that compatibility of UAS airborne transmitters operating in the band 15.4-15.5 GHz and RAS station receivers operating in the adjacent band 15.35-15.4 GHz could be unfeasible within line-of-sight distances (464 km) in any azimuth of maximum RAS transmitter antenna pattern.

+However, using the epfd methodology detailed in Recommendation ITU-R M.1583, valid for multiple interfering sources that may transmit into the main lobe of the RAS station during a very short period (like UAS), and the epfd threshold derived from recommendation ITU-R RA.769, studies show that the protection criterion of 2% can be met by limiting the out-of-band e.i.r.p. of UA systems to -68 dBW in 50 MHz.

 Portion of the band 5 000-5 150 MHz: